oshai/kotlin-logging/README.md

 After seeing many questions like [Idiomatic way of logging in Kotlin](http://stackoverflow.com/questions/34416869/idiomatic-way-of-logging-in-kotlin), It seems like there should be a standard for that in the kotlin language. kotlin-logging provide a wrapper for slf4j api to be used by kotlin classes with the following advantages:
   - No need to write the logger and class name or logger name boileplates.
-  - A straight forward way to log messages with lazy-evaluated string using lambda expression `{}`
+  - A straight forward way to log messages with lazy-evaluated string using lambda expression `{}`.
-  - All previous slf4j implementation still can be used
+  - All previous slf4j implementation still can be used.

 # Usage